We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Stock Screening

-One of the best things about day trading with the Nasdaq Index is that in many ways, you can trade it just like you would commodities, forex, the FTSE, or the CAC 40 index.
-This is because ultimately, you are trading against people, who are predictable.
+One of the good things about day trading with the Nasdaq Index is that in some ways, you can trade it just like you would commodities, forex, the FTSE, or the CAC 40 index.
+This is because ultimately, you are trading against people.

 1. Use Pre-market Movers